aStarDigital/Gib/backend/PRODUCTION.md

 1. Checkout the current head branch of [Gib](https://github.com/aStarDigital/Gib)
 2. cd into the "backend" dir with ```cd backend``` .
+3. Change the DEBUG constant in /public/demo.js and /public/generate.js to false
-3. Build the docker image and assign it a name with ```docker build --tag gibbackend ./```
+4. Build the docker image and assign it a name with ```docker build --tag gibbackend ./```
-4. Gather all of the variables you will need to run the container in this context we need to know:
+5. Gather all of the variables you will need to run the container in this context we need to know:
     - <local port> : This is the port the server will attach to on localhost.
 The ssl/https server should route to this <local port> after handling ssl encryption.